-Federal law determines whether or not an organization is income tax exempt, meaning that taxes do not have to be paid on the organization’s income and gifts to the organization do not have to be counted in the income of the person who gives the gift.
-Filing for income tax exemption, typically 501(c)(3), status can be a very complicated procedure and have significant impact on how the organization itself should be organized and governed.
-Our attorneys can help you through the process of obtaining tax exempt status in an efficient manner.
+Federal law determines whether or not an organization is income tax-exempt, meaning that taxes do not have to be paid on the organization’s income and gifts to the organization do not have to be counted in the income of the person who gives the gift.
+Filing for income tax exemption, typically 501(c)(3), status can be a very complicated procedure and have a significant impact on how the organization itself should be organized and governed.
+Our attorneys can help you through the process of obtaining tax-exempt status in an efficient manner.

 A non-profit can take a number of different forms.
 Most frequently, a corporation is formed.
-However, many of the older churches in Pennsylvania were set-up as associations rather than corporations, and, as associations, they can qualify for non-profit status as well.
-The attorneys at Trinity Law, can assist you in all aspects of forming your corporation or association, including filing all of the proper papers with the state, preparation of governance papers such as by-laws and a conflict of interest policy.
+However, many of the older churches in Pennsylvania were set up as associations rather than corporations, and, as associations, they can qualify for non-profit status as well.
+The attorneys at Trinity Law can assist you in all aspects of forming your corporation or association, including filing all of the proper papers with the state and preparing of governance papers such as by-laws and a conflict of interest policy.
 These documents will help ensure that your organization is run effectively and in such a way as to minimize risk.

 Due to concern about abusive fund-raising tactics and multi-level marketing, Pennsylvania has enacted complex and stringent rules to govern virtually all fund-raising other than fund-raising within an organization such as within a church’s congregation.
 For example, if an organization solicits a certain amount of funds per year, they need to file a registration statement with the state.
 Our attorneys at Trinity Law are well equipped to provide you with all the guidance you need to satisfy all the rules and requirements.